jimblackler/usejson/README.md

 `org.json` objects are able to contain data parsed from JSON5 files with the following exception:

 As JSON5 is a superset of JSON, classic JSON files can also be read.
-However this importer differs from `org.json` in the following ways:
+However, this importer differs from `org.json` in the following ways:

 * Duplicate keys are permitted.
 The final instance of that key will take